stewartjks/FSND/projects/03_coffee_shop_full_stack/project_code/backend/README.md

 ## Running the server

-From within the `./src` directory first ensure you are working using your created virtual environment.
+From within the `./src` directory:
+First, ensure that you are working using your created virtual environment.

-Each time you open a new terminal session, run:
+Then, each time you open a new terminal session, run:

 ```bash
 export FLASK_APP=api.py;